AlexanderHerlan/syncpy/README.md

 	python sync.py

 If you only have 1 entry in your sync.config settings file, it will load that by default.
 Otherwise, running the script this way will bring up a multiple choice list of projects from your sync.config settings file.
+For example:

+	Welcome to sync.py
+	Config file found...
+	Please choose a project:
+	1 - MyProject1
+	2 - MyProject2
+	3 - MyOtherProjectLOL

+	>

-Select the project you would like to activate by entering the corresponding number next to the project name in the list.
+Select the project you would like to activate by entering the corresponding number next to the name of the project you want in the list, like this:

+	> 2
+	Loading project: MyProject2

 Alternatively, if you invoke the script with the name of a Project from your sync.config settings file as the first command line argument to the script, you can bypass the multiple choice menu as follows: